-New Jersey has set record handles in each of the last four months.
-This was the first state after Nevada to offer legal sports betting within its borders.
+New Jersey sportsbooks have set record handles in each of the last four months.
+This was the first state after Nevada sportsbooks to offer wagering within its borders.
 This goes back to a favorable decision by the US Supreme Court in May of 2018.
 The Garden State was the plaintiff in that case against the federal government.

 - Tipico, a big German sports betting platform, has announced intent to come to the US.